Kabul bomb targets foreign contractors, kills mostly Afghans

 Scores were wounded in the suicide attack on a busy residential street.
 Three of the dead were foreigners.

-The powerful blast destroyed several vehicles, including a school van and an armored pick-up truck which was left twisted and blackened, with another car in flames.
+The powerful blast destroyed several vehicles, including a school van and an armoured pick-up truck which was left twisted and blackened, with another car in flames.
 Paramedics carried away casualties on stretchers.

 "Twelve dead bodies and 66 wounded people were taken to several Kabul hospitals," health official Kabir Amiry said.
 "Some were in a bad condition."